waku-org/go-waku/docs/tutorials/rln.md

 ## How to reuse RLN credential

-You may reuse your old RLN credential using `rln-relay-membership-index`, `rln-relay-id` and `rln-relay-id-commitment` options.
+You may reuse your old RLN credential using `--rln-relay-membership-index`, `--rln-relay-id` and `--rln-relay-id-commitment` options.
 For instance, if the previously generated credential are
 ```
 INFO: RLN config: